Advisory Services - Individuals

 We at GM Tax provide fixed fee quotes for advisory work and tax returns.

-If you are being seconded to Australia and would like a fixed fee proposal from a firm of tax advisors that understands the issues affecting expats living and working overseas please complete our contact us button or by calling a GM Tax office closest to you.
+If you are being seconded overseas and would like a fixed fee proposal from a firm of tax advisors that understands the issues affecting expats living and working overseas please complete our contact us button or by calling a GM Tax office closest to you.

 GM Tax also offers the following services:

-- Tax planning advice and guidance with regards to your residency status and your domicile status in the context of Inheritance Tax (IHT) planning.
+- Tax planning advice and guidance with regards to your residency status it and also domicile status in the context of Inheritance Tax (IHT) planning.

 - Preparation of tax returns, with all returns electronically lodged where possible.